-Complaints against school staff (except the head teacher) should be made in the first instance, to Mrs Tracy Baldwin, Office Manager via the school office postmaster@hayes.bromley.sch.uk Please mark it as Private and Confidential.
+Complaints against school staff (except the head teacher) should be made in the first instance, to Jackie Frampton via the school office postmaster@hayes.bromley.sch.uk Please mark it as Private and Confidential.

-Complaints against the Head Teacher should be addressed to Mrs Janice Pigott, Chair of Governors and the CEO, Sarah Lewis, via the Trust Governance Manager Leona Eley at leley@imat.uk.
-Please mark it as Private and Confidential.
+Complaints against the Head Teacher should be addressed to Janice Pigott, Chair of Governors and the CEO, Sarah Lewis, via the Trust Governance Manager Leona Eley at clerk@imat.uk Please mark it as Private and Confidential.

-Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to the Trust Governance Manager Leona Eley at leley@imat.uk.
-Please mark it as Private and Confidential.
+Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to the Trust Governance Manager Leona Eley at clerk@imat.uk Please mark it as Private and Confidential.

-Complaints about the Chief Executive Officer (CEO) or a Trustee of the Trust, should be addressed to the Chair of Trustees via the Trust Governance Manager Leona Eley at leley@imat.uk.
-Please mark it as Private and Confidential.
+Complaints about the Chief Executive Officer (CEO) or a Trustee of the Trust, should be addressed to the Chair of Trustees via the Trust Governance Manager Leona Eley at clerk@imat.uk Please mark it as Private and Confidential.